-- 1. Staff member continues to report to his or her local director. - 2.
-Staff member discusses proposed class schedule each semester with his or her immediate supervisor before signing up for classes. - 3.
+- 1. Staff member continues to report to his or her local director or lane leader. - 2.
+Staff member discusses proposed class schedule each semester with his or her supervisor (local director or lane leader) before signing up for classes. - 3.
 Staff member avoids taking classes during key ministry time slots.